Best Guns on the California Roster of Handguns

 A clean, crisp trigger and quality manufacturing combine to give the RM1C better accuracy than you might expect from such an affordable pistol.
 If you do your job, it’ll take care of the rest.

-The Rost Martin store also has a bunch of upgrades and accessories, so you have options even without waiting for aftermarket support to ramp up for this relatively new company.
+The Rost Martin store has a bunch of upgrades and accessories, so you have options even without waiting for aftermarket support to ramp up for this relatively new company.

 If you want a compensated version, that’s available, too.
 See it in action and read our Rost Martin RM1C review!